 Judges and court staff face unique pressures as legal professionals.
-Judges and their staffs regularly confront contention and the personal trauma of others, whether through family law cases, horrific personal injury cases, or the gruesome facts of criminal cases.
+Judges and their staffs regularly confront contention and the personal trauma of others, whether through family law disputes, personal injury cases, the facts in criminal or family violence cases and other matters.
 Docket pressure and caseloads seem never ending.
 Certain decisions are of such gravity they occupy unusual mental bandwidth and time.
-And judges in a rural state like Wyoming may experience social isolation, experiencing less of their community than when they were practicing attorneys.
-These factors are not unique to Wyoming judges and fortunately, there are ample resources available to support judges and their staffs.
+Judges in a rural state like Wyoming may experience social isolation, experiencing less of their community than when they were practicing attorneys.
+These factors are not unique to Wyoming judges.
+A survey within the judicial branch in 2022 revealed mental well-being as a high priority.
+In 2023 the Wyoming Judicial Branch added a commitment to developing secondary-trauma and well-being programs and services to the branch’s Strategic Plan.
+Fortunately, there are ample resources available to support judges and judicial employees.

 Resources